Mechanical breakdown insurance is an add-on option on top of regular

 Why choose mechanical breakdown insurance over an extended warranty?

-For most drivers, mechanical breakdown insurance is a better choice than an extended warranty as mechanical breakdown plans tend to be more flexible and cost less money to buy.
+For most drivers, mechanical breakdown insurance is a better choice than an extended warranty.
+This is because mechanical breakdown plans tend to be more flexible and cost less money to buy.

 You also won't have to put down a lump sum upfront when purchasing mechanical breakdown insurance—you’ll just be responsible for paying your premiums.